Today we welcome Kelsey from Your Life Revamped to share how to spring clean your garage (mine needs it!). Give her a warm Remodelaholic welcome!

 We are going to start in your garage.
 Remember, the primary function of your garage is to store your VEHICLES.
 If you have a hard time fitting your car into the garage, raise your hand!
-There are so many of us who let the garage become the main location to house storage.
+There are so many of us who let the garage become the main location to house storage (plus, find more garage organizing tips here).
 This month, let’s make room for both!
 Follow along:

 This post contains affiliate links.
 Please see our full disclosure policy here.